Explore Maunu Suburb: Your Picturesque Getaway in Whangārei

 Whangarei Museum Highlights

-The Whangarei Museum, located in the heart of Maunu, offers an engaging glimpse into the rich cultural and historical tapestry of the region.
+The Whangarei Museum, situated at Kiwi North near Maunu, offers an immersive look into the region’s rich cultural and historical narrative.

-You'll discover fascinating museum exhibits that showcase the area's heritage, including:
+You’ll find captivating museum exhibits that highlight the area’s heritage, including:

-• Māori taonga from Te Tai Tokerau, highlighting local culture.
+• Māori taonga from Te Tai Tokerau, showcasing local indigenous culture.

-• Relics from early settlers and the city's development.
+• Artifacts from early European settlers, tracing the city’s developmental history.

-• Unique displays, like the 2000-year-old moa remains found in a cave.
+• Unique displays, such as ancient moa remains discovered in local caves.

-As you explore, you'll encounter various cultural artifacts that narrate the stories of both Māori and European settlers.
+As you wander through, cultural artifacts tell stories of both Māori and European influences, blending narratives of the past.

 Kiwi North Experiences